fwd:cloudsec Europe 2025

 Know Before You Go

-We are glad you are attending the inaugural fwd:cloudsec Europe!
+We are glad you are attending the second fwd:cloudsec Europe!
 To help you make the most of your time, we’ve put together a document with some practical things to know.

 The location and getting there

-The conference takes place in the NHow Brussels Bloom Hotel.
+The conference takes place in the Melia Berlin Hotel.
 You will find the registration at the ground floor.
-Please pick up your conference badge before making your way downstairs to the conference.
+Please pick up your conference badge as soon as you enter the venue.

 There are up to 8 trains per hour between the airport and the city, and you can take the train at level -1 of the main airport building (the same building as the departure and arrival halls).